HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/tutorials/access-software/locating-downloads-draft.md

 # Locating and Downloading DX Products (Draft)

-At this point, you should have been able to register an account and secure access to the License & Delivery Portal site.
+At this point, you should have been able to register an account and secure access to the License and Delivery Portal site.
+For more information, refer to the [HCL Digital Experience offerings are now available for download from the My HCLSoftware portal](https://support.hcl-software.com/csm?id=kb_article&sysparm_article=KB0120373){target="_blank"} knowledge article.

 ## For HCL Customers

 Refer to the following steps to access your HCL Digital Experience (DX) software:

-1. Log in to My HCLSoftware Portal.
+1. Log in to [My HCLSoftware Portal](https://my.hcltechsw.com/){target="_blank"}.

 2. Go to **Downloads > HCL Digital Experience** to view HCL DX software and updates entitled to your organization.

     ![HCL DX Offering](./images/HCL%20DX%20Offering.png)

-3. See the latest versions of the software made available for HCL DX.
+    The latest versions of the software made available are also shown for reference.

     ![HCL DX latest versions](./images/HCL%20DX%20latest%20versions.png)